Columbia University Archives: Notable Columbians

 • Historical Biographical Files

 Compiled by the Columbiana curators and University Archives staff, this collection contains information on alumni, faculty, officers and other notable Columbians.
-For Prof. Wu’s folders, request Box 341, folders 18-19 and Box 342, folder 1.
-This collection is stored onsite.
+For Prof. Wu’s folders, request Box 341, folders 18-19 and Box 342, folder 1

 • Historical Photograph Collection

 HPC is our largest collection of images and includes portraits of individuals (ca. 34,000 items), images of buildings and grounds (ca. 12,000 items), various university events, student activities and student life, athletics, academics, university symbols, university administration, and campus activity during WWI and WWII.
-While there are some scanned photographs available, you can request to see the materials in person for Prof. Wu, Boxes 127 and OS 24.
-This collection is stored onsite.
+While there are some scanned photographs available, you can request to see the materials in person for Prof. Wu, Boxes 127 and Box OS 24.

 • Central Files